Home

 A popular way to visualize inventory is to think of:

-The easiest route for some is to raise the water level, in other words increase the inventory level to have "peace of mind".
-It is the easy but wrong decision as long as variation and improvement opportunities exists (don't say the don't exist).
+The easiest route that can be taken is to raise the water level.
+In other words increase the inventory level to have "peace of mind" and cover the waste (or opportunity).

 Some of the reasons inventory is carried:

-The first bullet point is a strategy applied by short-term organizational leaders within companies that use absorption accounting practices.
+The final bullet point is a strategy applied by short-term thinking leaders within companies that use absorption accounting practices.
 An increase in inventory at the end of a financial period can improve the gross margin on paper, by spreading the fixed costs over more pieces.

 The Cost of Goods Sold (COGS) is driven lower for the period and then taking the Sales - COGS = inflated profit.

-The downside is that this will catch up to them and the opposite should occur in the long run (assuming you can build inventory to a higher level infinitely).
-Moreover, it is hinders cash flow by tying it up in goods available for sale - not yet sold.
+The downside is that this will catch up to the company and the opposite should occur in the long run (assuming you can't build inventory to a higher level infinitely).
+Moreover, this hinders cash flow by tying it up in goods available for sale - not yet sold.

-There are plenty of cases that have found bonus programs structured around PROFIT, without consideration to the suboptimization of cash flow or inventory on hand and this measurement behavior will lead executives to build inventory.
-They collect their bonus and exit the company, an ethics issue being driven by a poor measurement system.
+There are plenty of cases that have found bonus programs structured around PROFIT, without consideration to the sub-optimization of cash flow or inventory on hand and this measurement behavior can sway behaviors toward building inventory.
+People collect their bonus and exit the company.
+This is an ethics issue being driven by a poor measurement system.
+People tend to behave how they are measured.

 Inventory should exist for a couple of reasons: